oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 The first option is optimal in the sense that the dispatched implementation has all the knowledge necessary to make the layout determination.
-However, it requires the user to pass a brgemm object or a layout tag around when the data pre-packing logic is separate to the operator implementation.
+However, it requires the user to pass a brgemm object or a pack_type around when the data pre-packing logic is separate to the operator implementation.

-The second option could be simpler only if the information necessary to make layout determination is readily available and does not require to pass extra information around (otherwise it would be equivalent to pass layout tag / brgemm object around).
-Current internal implementation of layout selection depends on highest available ISA, input datatype, fp_math mode and accumulation datatype.
+The second option could be simpler only if the information necessary to make `pack_type` determination is readily available and does not require to pass extra information around (otherwise it would be equivalent to pass `pack_type` / brgemm object around).
+Current internal implementation of `pack_type` selection depends on highest available ISA, input datatype, fp_math mode and accumulation datatype.

-In general, we would recommend to tie the layout query to a brgemm object for two reasons:
+In general, we would recommend to tie the `pack_type` query to a brgemm object for two reasons:
 - from oneDNN implementation perspective, we can extend the information used to select best layout